slaclab/usdf-embargo-deploy/README.md

 The "idle" pod looks for worker queues that have not been modified in a while, indicating that the corresponding "ingest" pod has died.
 It pushes the contents of such queues back onto the main queue so that they're available to other "ingest" pods.

+The "presence" pod provides a microservice for Prompt Processing to look up image paths based on group and snap IDs.

 Each pod type has a deployment YAML.
 There is also a ``ns.yaml`` that defines the namespace for each environment.